BME-UNITE/bmeunite/seminar-schedule.md

 #### Gary Liu, Massachusetts Institute of Technology

+Biomaterials across length scales: a patient-scientist’s perspective

+<details><summary>Abstract</summary>
+Factors that may deter patient compliance with their medications include toxic side effects and administration discomfort.
+Biomaterials may address some of these urgent patient needs by altering pharmacokinetic profiles and enabling new methods of drug administration.
+In this talk I will share my 20+ years’ experience as a kidney disease patient, and how navigating a chronic disease has provided insight into the constraints, design, and development of new biomaterials.
+I will share how working with materials and animal models across length scales can address these patient challenges, and the opportunities of working at each length scale.

+Chronic disease patients face long-term drug courses that can result in persistent side effects.
+As a kidney disease patient navigating many such side effects, I sought to engineer new materials for renal-specific drug delivery.
+My Ph.D. sought to identify the materials properties of polymers and nanoparticles, two widely used classes of drug carriers, that drive their renal tropism.
+We synthesized a panel of polymers of similar size but varying anionic charge, and found that greater anionic charge augmented polymer accumulation into renal tissue.
+In contrast, nanoparticles of size 20- and 100-nm, but not 200-nm, accumulate in renal glomeruli but not tubules.
+Both materials types exhibit greater renal accumulation during renal disease.
+These findings provide insight into how materials properties can be tuned to drive accumulation into specified renal cell types, and how disease state may be leveraged to augment distribution.

+In the second part of my talk, I will highlight my postdoctoral work at the macroscale.
+Orally administered enzymes and bacteria can modulate disease through activity in the stomach and intestines, but are quickly inactivated in the harsh gastrointestinal environment.
+Strategies to stabilize these therapeutics use solid, excipient-containing formulations, which are inaccessible for pediatric and geriatric patients who have difficulty swallowing solids.
+To address this challenge, we developed LIFT (liquid in situ-forming and tough) hydrogels, which transition from a drinkable liquid to a tough, solid drug depot within the stomach.
+Comprising biocompatible poly(ethylene glycol) and alginate double polymer networks, LIFT rapidly forms a tough hydrogel in vivo in porcine stomachs, and can sustain multiple compressions compared to single-network hydrogels, which permanently deform after one compression.
+These materials were further examined for their multifunctionality.
+LIFT hydrogels can modulate small molecule release and protect the activity of various enzymes and therapeutic bacteria in rat and porcine stomachs.
+Thus, LIFT hydrogels present a new platform capable of modulating and sustaining the activity of various drug types in the harsh gastrointestinal environment, enabling access to and oral delivery of advanced therapeutics for vulnerable patient populations.</details>

 #### Adrienne Scott, Washington University, St. Louis

 ### September 11, 2023 (12 pm ET, 9 am PT; [webinar signup](https://purdue-edu.zoom.us/meeting/register/tJclduCsqTgiHdcewqZlHD_QT4ENETjaevU5))